SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 - Write a shellscript of array, using FRUITS example ?

 ### Session-13
-- Write a shellscript using condition, if given number is greater than 100 (or) given number is lessthan 100.
+- Write a shellscript using condition for if given number is greater than 100 (or) given number is lessthan 100.
 - Install mysql, git, postfix, net-tools first using conditions then functions & store logs in tmp.
 - Write a loop script to print numbers from 1 to 1000 ?
 - Write a shellscript to install multiple packages using loops ?
-- What is root user and exit status ? id (or) id -u and $?
+- What is root user and exit status ? id, (id -u), $?
 - What is function in shellscript ? we generally keep our functions under variables.
 - There will be NO logs in "less /var/log/messages" we need to store that logs, otherwise we cannot troubleshoot, make sure you should not log in the current folder of server come outside and then do.